A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: : A globally convergent method for computing B-stationary points of

 In this section, we introduce an algorithm to find an initial feasible BNLP and its corresponding solution $x^0$, or {return a stationary point of an auxiliary problem that minimizes a measure of constraint infeasibility.}

 Regularization-based methods may not always find B-stationary points, but they can be efficient in finding (almost) feasible points.
-A Phase I method is proposed that combines solving {\LPCCs} with a regularization-based method~\cite{Hoheisel2013,Kim2020}.

-In principle, one can use any such method.
-In our exposition, we focus on Scholtes' global relaxation method, which performs well in numerical experiments~\cite{Kim2020,Hoheisel2013,Nurkanovic2024b}.
+We outline a Phase I method that combines solving {\LPCCs} with regularization-based methods.
+While any regularization-based method can be used in this framework, we focus in our exposition on Scholtes' global relaxation method, which performs well in numerical experiments~\cite{Kim2020,Hoheisel2013,Nurkanovic2024b}.
 It solves a sequence of NLPs of the form:

 We compute $x^*(\tau)$, a stationarity point of \ref{eq:mpec_scholtes}, which is not necessarily feasible for the {\MPEC}~\eqref{eq:mpec}.
 An {\LPCC} is then constructed at $x^*(\tau)$ (for some $\tau>0$), and its solution determines an active set corresponding to a feasible BNLP.